 In 1999, a few former Oracle employees started Salesforce, becoming pioneers in the SaaS (software-as-a-service) industry.
 According to Keith Weitz, Trimble Transportation’s VP of Technology and Cloud Services, the early goal of Salesforce was “to get the servers and the software out of the client’s offices and into what would soon be known as ‘the cloud.”

-In 2006, Amazon launched Amazon Web Services (AWS), originally conceived as an infrastructure-as-a-service platform (IaaS) from which companies could host their own applications.
-Microsoft joined the IaaS fray in 2008, launching Microsoft Azure, and upped the ante in 2011 with the introduction of Office 365, and more importantly, Exchange Online, giving businesses the opportunity to ditch their on-premises exchange servers for Microsoft’s “cloud.”
+When Microsoft launched Microsoft Azure in 2008 and upped the ante in 2011 with the introduction of Office 365, and more importantly, Exchange Online, businesses got the opportunity to ditch their on-premises exchange servers for Microsoft’s “cloud.”

 A Tale of Two Clients